CartoDB/torque/doc/getting_started.md

 **Note:** When importing Torque data, CartoDB uploads and assumes timezones are in UTC format by default.
 To specify a different timezone format, you must use the SQL API to import data into CartoDB.

-1. You need to have a Leaflet map prepared in an HTML page
+1. Prepare a Leaflet map in an HTML page

 ```html
   <link rel="stylesheet" href="http://cdn.leafletjs.com/leaflet/v0.7.7/leaflet.css" />